Introduction: TMC2208 UART on BigTreeTech/BIQU SKR V1.1, V1.3, and V1.4 Controllers

 You can use whatever baud rate you want that works with your PC/OS, from the list of suggestions just above that option in the config (not shown here).
 Faster is generally better, up to a point.

-Among those Configuration.h settings, you must set your motherboard type as well:
+Among those Configuration.h settings, you must set your motherboard type as well.
+In all cases:

 After that, add whatever other configuration you need that's specific to your printer, i.e. thermistor type, temperature limits, motor steps/mm, speed and acceleration limits, build volume, end stops, and so on.